For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Alexxndr – Shutterstock

-As we mentioned earlier, don't worry too much about making the first draft perfect.
+Don't worry too much about answering each question perfectly at first.
 Focus on writing the bulk of the content initially.
 Afterwards, you can start tweaking, developing and refining it until you've written the best possible UCAS personal statement.

 After spending hours writing up the first draft of your personal statement, it can be hard when others suggest ways to change it.
 But this kind of feedback is incredibly important.